 But, as the Roman empire began to wobble, Hispania felt the effects.
 After the Franks invaded Catalunya, the comparatively Romanised Visigoths arrived and made Toledo their capital.
 Yet, their rule remained unsettled to the end, paving the way for the Moors to invade southern Spain in 711.
-Their leader Tariq found the Visigothic ‘state’ so rotten and divided that he had no trouble subjugating the peninsula.
-All of Catalunya found itself under Muslim control from as early as 718, but the situation did not last long.
+Their leader, Tariq found the Visigothic ‘state’ so rotten and divided that he had no trouble subjugating the peninsula.
+Catalunya was under Muslim control from 718, but the situation did not last long.
 Indeed, parts of Catalunya were never conquered by the ‘Saracens,’ as the Muslim warriors were known.

 In the 11th century, the first recorded mention of Begur took place.
 This part of Catalunya was ruled by the first Lord of Begur, Arnust de Begur, from which the village takes its name.
 During this period, a castle was constructed on a rock above Begur.
-This castle remains pretty much in the same state in which it was left by Spanish troops who wrecked it in 1810 to impede the advance of Napoleon’s army.
+Unfortunately, this castle remains in the same state it was left by Spanish troops who wrecked it in 1810 to impede the advance of Napoleon’s army.

-In 1137 Ramon Berenguer IV married the heiress to the throne of Catalunya’s western neighbor, Aragon, thus creating a joint state that set the scene for the region’s golden age.
-The most famous Catalan ruler was Jaume I, who conquered the Balearic Islands, which were used as pirate bases to strangle Catalan sea trade.
-After a series of costly and often bloody campaigns, the western Mediterranean was turned into a joint Catalan/Aragonese lake of prosperous trade and riches.
+In 1137, Ramon Berenguer IV married the heiress to the throne of Catalunya’s western neighbor, Aragon, thus creating a joint state that set the scene for the region’s golden age.
+The most famous Catalan ruler was Jaume I, who conquered the Balearic Islands, which were used as pirate bases to strangle the Catalan sea trade.
+After many costly and often bloody campaigns, the western Mediterranean became a joint Catalan/Aragonese lake of prosperous trade and riches.
 These were high times indeed for the citizens of Begur and wider Catalunya.

 However, in 1479, Fernando of Aragon married the Queen of Castile Isabel, uniting Spain’s two most powerful monarchies.
-In 1492, the last of the Muslims were ejected from Granada.
-In that same year, Columbus discovered the Americas – an event that in a short time would bring enormous wealth to the now united Spain, but from which the Catalans would benefit little.
-Yet Begur subsequently benefited enormously from the trade-in coral – the Costa Brava was once renowned for its prized red coral, which survives today at great depths.
+Then, in 1492, the last Muslims were ejected from Granada.
+In that same year, Columbus discovered the Americas – an event that, in a short time, would bring enormous wealth to now-united Spain but from which the Catalans would benefit little.
+Yet Begur subsequently helped enormously from the trade-in coral – the Costa Brava was once renowned for its prized red coral, which survives today at great depths.
 Watchtowers were also built in the 16th and 17th centuries and were used to protect the coast against attacks from pirates.

 By the 17th century, things were not looking up for the citizens of Begur.
 The Reapers War (1640-52) saw Catalunya declare itself a ‘republic’ under French protection.
 Ultimately, the final peace treaty that concluded hostilities between France and Spain saw the region lose valuable territory, including Roussillon.
 Catalunya seemed doomed to stumble from one losing cause to another – in 1714, King Felipe V took Barcelona after a long siege, a black day in history for all Catalans.
 He abolished the local government and banned teaching and writing in Catalan.

-Nevertheless, the 18th century was a generally prosperous time for all of Catalunya.
-The textiles industry – benefiting considerably from trade with the Americas – boomed, while cork, paper, liquor, and leather exports all generated considerable wealth for Barcelona’s merchants.
-Begur became a favorite weekend destination for the middle and upper classes, although fishing was the mainstay of the village’s economy.
+Nevertheless, the 18th century was a generally prosperous time for Catalunya.
+The textile industry – benefiting considerably from trade with the Americas – boomed, while cork, paper, liquor, and leather exports generated considerable wealth for Barcelona’s merchants.
+As a result, Begur became a favorite weekend destination for the middle and upper classes, although fishing was the mainstay of the village’s economy.

-Catalunya greeted the 20th century with a sense of optimism that was sadly not to last.
+Catalunya greeted the 20th century with optimism that was sadly not to last.
 In 1932, the government of Madrid finally bequeathed what the Catalans so desperately desired – a new regional government and some degree of autonomy.
 But, events of greater importance than Catalan nationalism would drag Spain down a dark path.
-In 1936, General Francisco Franco rose against the Spanish Republic and eventually captured Madrid in March 1939.
+1936, General Francisco Franco rose against the Spanish Republic and eventually captured Madrid in March 1939.
 However, even before the end of the war, Franco made the symbolic act of abolishing the Generalitat (in 1938).
-Up to 35,000 people were shot in his post-war purge, and Catalans lost many freedoms.
-Franco banned the public use of Catalan and had all street names rendered in Spanish.
+Over 35,000 people were shot in his post-war purge, and Catalans lost many freedoms.
+For example, Franco banned the public use of Catalan and had all street names rendered in Spanish.

-Since Franco’s death and the return to democracy, Catalunya has sought more autonomy ever, taking control of a range of areas, including police, education, trade, hospital, and social security.
-They are a proud people and justifiably so – Catalunya remains one of Spain’s most enchanting regions, typified by the dynamic internationalism of Barcelona and the tranquil beauty of the Costa Brava.
-The best analogy we can think of is to imagine a far less crowded Cote d’Azur – Begur’s lovely climate, spectacular coastal scenery, narrow streets, and enticing restaurants add up to something quite special.
+Since Franco’s death and the return to democracy, Catalunya has sought more autonomy than ever, taking control of various areas, including police, education, trade, hospitals, and social security.
+They are a proud people and justifiably so – Catalunya remains one of Spain’s most enchanting regions, typified by Barcelona’s dynamic internationalism and the Costa Brava’s tranquil beauty.
+The best analogy we can think of is to imagine a far less crowded Cote d’Azur – Begur’s lovely climate, spectacular coastal scenery, narrow streets, and enticing restaurants, which add up to something quite special.
 No wonder Begur is singled out for special treatment, even among the many treasures of the glorious Costa Brava.

 Gastronomy & Wine